lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/README.md

 ## 09-echo-once
 Illustrates how to establish a handler to respond to the first event it receives.
 In the example, a server that prints the first chunk of data it receives is used.

+## 10-hello-event-emitter
+Illustrates how to use `EventEmitter` to publish your own custom events, and how to subscribe to those custom events.

+## 11-chat-server